ericmanlol/dotfiles-old/README.md

 - copy/paste works fine but I'd like to have a right click menu dammit.
     - look for/research urxvt right click menu or make one myself. or look into xclip.
 - ever elusive sortable taglist by scope
+- added my theme to my fork of ohmyzsh

 Terminal right now is urxvtd with each new spawned terminal attaching to the backgrounded daemon.